DataBiosphere/data-explorer/deploy/README.md

 * From the `deploy` directory, run `./deploy-api.sh MY_DATASET`, where MY_DATASET is
   the name of the config directory in `api/dataset_config`.
+  * This script assumes you deployed an indexer in https://github.com/DataBiosphere/data-explorer-indexers.
+  If you deployed a different indexer, edit elasticsearch_url in this script.

 * Navigate to `https://PROJECT_ID.appspot.com`.
-Note: App Engine services are not always available immediately after deploying.
-Allow a few minutes after deployment finishes for the service to come up.
+Note: App Engine deployment is slow.
+You can use the [App Engine Versions page](https://console.cloud.google.com/appengine/versions) to see when your latest version is deployed.